 |2009 - Present||Texas A&M University-Central Texas|

 Geographic Service Area and Student Population

-A&M-Central Texas is located on 672 beautiful acres of land at the intersection of State Highway 195 and State Highway 201 in Killeen.
+A&M-Central Texas is located on 672 acres of beautiful land at the intersection of State Highway 195 and State Highway 201 in Killeen.
 The land was transferred to The Texas A&M University System from the U.S. Army in the summer of 2009.
 The university’s service area includes Central Texas.
-In addition to classes on the main campus, classes are also offered at the East Williamson County Higher Education Center in Hutto, Texas, and is part of the RELLIS Academic Alliance at the RELLIS Campus in Bryan.
-The university provides a wide range of flexible course schedules, including online, hybrid, evening and weekend classes.
+In addition to classes on the main campus, classes are also offered at the East Williamson County Higher Education Center in Hutto, Texas, and through the RELLIS Academic Alliance at the RELLIS Campus in Bryan.
+The university provides a wide range of flexible course schedules, including online, hybrid, evening, and weekend classes.